- Precise crimps

 Purchasing the PAD-02 crimping tool kit will get you the following:

 - PAD-11 crimping tool with pre-fitted PAD-11S die plates

 - 2.5 mm hex key (for swapping out die plates)

 - Hard carrying case (300 * 190 * 60 mm)

 - 6x Transparent crimp terminal storage box (20 * 29 * 16 mm)

 One of the main strengths of the Engineer PAD-02 set is its wide range of features.
 Typically, you would need to combine several tools to get a complete crimping solution.
 The PAD-02, on the other hand, gives you a versatile kit that reliably and consistently crimps almost any type and size of open-barrel terminal.

 Essentially, this kit is an Engineer PAD-11 crimping tool with two extra die plates (for medium and large crimp terminals), along with several accessories.
-I have done a more in-depth review of the PAD-11, but I will repeat most of its main points in this article.
+We have done a more in-depth review of the PAD-11, but we will repeat most of its main points in this article.

 Precision & build quality

 Aside from the die sizes on a crimping tool, what makes or breaks it is its build quality and precision.
 No matter how much effort you put in, you are not able to get clean and consistent crimps with an inaccurate and poorly finished tool.
 In the end, the more precise the tool is, the better the results.